TK-data/BilparkApp/README.md

 This dashboard handles state with [Redux](https://redux.js.org/), you can therefore find all service classes in bpdashboard/src/actions.

-## Database
-We use [MySQL](https://www.mysql.com/) for the database.
-You can set up your own MySQL database and Sails will create all the tables for you.
-If you want to use a different database you can read more about adapters here: https://sailsjs.com/documentation/concepts/extending-sails/adapters

 ## Sailsjs Backend Description
 Our backend is based on [Sails](https://sailsjs.com/), an MVC and API framework that builds upon Express.js for Node.js